andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

-- career development :
-  - programmer as a part of a team
-- Bash :
-  - backticks (`) for command evaluation.
-(Does NOT always work.)
 - PC memory map
 - buffer overflow attacks in C
 __________________________________________________________________________